avocado-framework/avocado/docs/source/guides/user/chapters/tags.rst

-.. seealso:: If you would like to understand how write plugins and how describe tags inside a plugin, please visit the section: `Writing Tests` on Avocado Test Writer's Guide.
+.. seealso:: If you would like to understand how write plugins and how describe tags inside a plugin, please visit the :ref:`writing_tests` on Avocado Test Writer's Guide.